Ramsha63014/Phase_2.md/Project_Phase_2.md

 ##Task Finalization##

-From the list of tasks that you provided in phase 1, select 1 or 2 that you intent to implement in your application or provide ease to the society by applying HCI concepts to that task.
+The list of design that I intent to implement in my application or provide ease to the society by applying HCI concepts to that task are:
+- Managing class
+- Activity

 ##Need Finding##